More on this: http://en.wikipedia.org/wiki/Interlibrary_loan

 Maddox Web Page by Topics

-Patricia J. Doster, Brevard NC and Dorothy Bishop of Fortson, GA
+Patricia J. Doster, Brevard NC, Larry Maddox of Liberty MO, and Dorothy Bishop of Fortson, GA

 of Maryland and the Calvert Family of England and MD:

 Barnes, Robert ed.,

 Genealogies: A Consolidation of Articles from the MD Historical

 Vol I, Balto: Gen Pub Co, reprint 1997.

 "The Calvert Pedigree," p.

 "The Calvert Family," pp. 133-170.

 D, & Busso, Jean B, "Colonial Chesapeake Society," Chapel Hill